kartikeytewari/kartikeytewari.github.io/_posts/2020-08-01-build_latex.md

     </li>
     <br>
     <li>
-        The -o or --open flag opens the build pdf in Google-chrome.
+        The -o or --open flag opens the built pdf in default pdf viewer.
     </li>
     <br>
     <li>